oliviermizero/MySQLFinalProject/README.md

 ## Author

-Created as part of MySQL/Java programming coursework.
+Created by Olivier Niyonshuti Mizero as part of MySQL/Java programming coursework.